Slice regular functions and orthogonal complex structures over $\mathbb{R}^8$: Octonionic slice regular functions and branching

-In this section, we prove that a slice regular function that is not slice constant is a branched covering.
+In this section, we prove that the branch set of a slice regular function is its singular set.
 This allows us to complete the results of Section~\ref{sec:inducedacs} about induced almost-complex structures.
 We begin with three preliminary results.
 The first one is the octonionic analog of~\cite[Remark 3.5]{ocs}.

 \begin{lemma} Fix $x_0=\alpha_0+\beta_0J$ with $\alpha_0,\beta_0 \in \rr, \beta_0>0$ and $J \in \s$.
 Consider the map

 and the affine transformation $\rho:\ \cc_J^\perp\to \alpha_0+\cc_J^\perp\,,\ x\mapsto \alpha_0-\beta_0Jx$.
 Then $\Theta$ is an orientation-preserving conformal transformation and $\rho\circ\Theta$ is the stereographic projection of $\s_{x_0}$ from the point $x_0^c$ to $\alpha_0+\cc_J^\perp$, which is the affine plane tangent to $\s_{x_0}$ at $x_0$. \end{lemma}